4th Way to Start a Paper Rush Seat

 First paper rush strand completed using no-damage-rails technique

-First paper rush strand completed using “no-damage-rails” technique
+The first paper rush strand woven using “no-damage-rails” technique

 Then too, you can double the length of the strands, looping the centers through the jute circle.
 Then you won’t need the hog rings on the left, only on the right to secure the ends.